 Given: A mid-sized fintech company relying on manual regression testing.
 Since the niche is highly regulated, but CI/CD pipelines are rapidly expanding, this creates significant roadblocks.

 Action: To avoid impacting customers, the team turned to scalable testing in CI/CD and chose an AI testing tool.
-Initially, they integrated autonomous tests directly into their GitLab pipelines through the API.
+Initially, they integrated AI tests directly into their GitLab pipelines through the API.
 The tool automatically scanned their application across all the markets and environments, spotted potentially “weak” areas, prioritized them, and generated comprehensive test scenarios.

 Results within 3 months

-• Better productivity: Only 7% of the working hours were spent on manual maintenance (writing and updating tests).
+- Better productivity: Only 7% of the working hours were spent on manual maintenance (writing and updating tests).
 93% of the workload turned into exploratory testing and product improvements.

 DevOps practices went from reactive firefighting to proactive optimization, which is one of the most significant advantages, alongside faster feedback loops in DevOps.